rehanalam/redocly-petstore-docs/index.md

 It's a **great** way to be introduced to the workflow of making changes.

-making changes in redocly intro file
+making changes in redocly intro file made some changes in redocly intro from git editor

 Afterwards, you can adjust with your own content. update content